 Staff moving to Building 34 may also wish to view the video (hyperlink below) on how to set up the Zody chair at their workstation.
 The video link is under resources on the Haworth page.

 If you experience issues with your work station please review the "Workstation Ergonomics Setup Guide" below and make the relevant changes.
-If you continue to experience problems please discuss with your supervisor and if necessary organise an ergonomic assessment with West Coast Therapy.
+If you continue to experience problems please discuss with your line manager and if necessary organise an ergonomic assessment with West Coast Therapy.